-The Used Book Store is re-opening on Monday, April 19, with temporary hours based on volunteer availability, and all books will be ½ price through Wednesday, April 21.
-Donations will be accepted but limited to 2 boxes or 3 bags of materials.
-Re-opening is dependent on COVID-19 restrictions, and capacity in the Used Book Store will be limited to 4 people at a time.
+The Used Book Store is open with temporary hours based on volunteer availability.
+Donations are accepted but limited to 2 boxes or 3 bags of materials.
+Capacity in the Used Book Store is limited to 4 people at a time.

 The Used Book Store is also looking for volunteers.
 Volunteer applications are available at the Used Book Store entrance or online here.